fdeblasio/pokeemerald-expansion/notes.md

         - Instead, maybe both gym battles AND G/T battles check both badges and existing flags/GabbyAndTyGetBattleNum?

 ### Moves
-- Get a better understanding of how move animations work:
-    - gBattleAnimMove_??? in data/battle_anim_scripts.s
-        - These call g???SpriteTemplate from battle_anim_???.c
-            - These use ANIM_TAG_??? for tiles and palettes
-                - The values that ANIM_TAG_??? call are in src/data/battle_anim.h
-            - They also use g???AffineAnimTable and Anim???, both usually in the same battle_anim_???.c file
-- Macros for similar animations with different colors:
-    - Metallic (Iron Tail/Poison Tail/Metal Claw) will be done once pret is merged
-    - Surf/Muddy Water/Sludge Wave has a function
-    - Heat Wave is the same as Sandstorm in Gen3 but becomes similar to Ominous Wind in 4-6
-        - Change Ominous Wind to be similar to the others?
-    - Poison Powder/Stun Spore/Sleep Powder
-        - They all have their own tags but they just call the same image (with different palettes)
-            - Convert to a Surf/Sludge Wave type of animation where the palette change in the function?
-        - Also Magic Powder
-        - Powder and Rage Powder instead seem to use the Spore graphics and animation.
-Switch them to Powder?
-    - Cotton Spore and Cotton Guard might be similar and Cotton Spore seems to share with Spore
-    - Sludge and Mud Sport use a similar blob but Sludge's is the third image in the poison bubble image and Mud Sport's is its own image
 - Replace Hypno's Hypnosis effect with a new move that uses its pendulum in the animation
 - Aqua Ring heals more with Water Bubble?
 In rain?
 - Should teachable be unchecked for egg moves due to the relearner/SV TMs?